 Abortion amendment, Abraham's successor on Louisiana ballot

-NEW ORLEANS (AP) — The balance of power in Louisiana's U.S. House delegation — five Republicans and one Democrat — is unlikely to change in Tuesday's election, but there is a question as to who will represent a heavily Republican district where the incumbent is not seeking re-election.
+NEW ORLEANS (AP) — Five incumbents in Louisiana's U.S. House delegation face no well-known opposition in Tuesday's election, but there was a question as to who will represent a heavily Republican district where the incumbent did not seek reelection.

-Five incumbents are running and all are considered likely to keep their posts.
-But Republican Ralph Abraham is stepping down from his northeast Louisiana-based district.
-Nine people are running to fill the open seat in the reliably Republican district.
+Republican Ralph Abraham is stepping down from his northeast Louisiana-based district.
+Nine people sought to fill the open seat in what has been a reliably Republican district.

 5th Congressional District